ScottLogic/iOS8-day-by-day/23-photo-extension/23-photo-extension.md

 Extension points are ways that you can write your own code and functionality which enhance the OS in more far-reaching ways than just your app.
-In the case of photo extensions, you can create filters and more complex editing functionality that will be available to the Photos app and any other apps which request it.
+In the case of photo extensions, you can create filters and more complex editing functionality that will be available to the Photos app.

 ![Edit in Progress](assets/edit_in_progress.png)